Logolo/define-io/README.md

 What's being done/what must be done:

-* Fixed an issue with the admin boolean being accessible; switched it to protected.
-* Added a review_votes_total attribute to the User model which tracks the total sum of up/down votes on his or her reviews.
-* Small layout tweaks as I feel necessary.
-Things look fine for now.
+* Removed the tabs on the products page; I'll implement them later on.
+Not entirely necessary at this very second, any way.
+* Link to each review's respective author added in a product's show view.
-* Tests are being written.
+* Tests are being/need to be written.
 * Must add documentation to code.
 Some is there, but much is missing.
 * Currently there is no weighting or automated process for updating scores.
 This is a more complex thing I want to do, but essentially tie user reviews into the weight of